Powerless to stop Rodriguez giving Southampton the lead 13 seconds in and was otherwise solid.

 A far more effective physical presence than Essien and his passing is better than many give him credit for.

 Switched on from the first second and got his reward, stroking home a goal which was easy only because of his superb anticipation.
-Pretty well shackled by Ivanovic thereafter though.
+Pretty well shackled by Ivanovic thereafter.

 The decision to start him ahead of Lambert was a surprise, and the gamble did not pay off as he was only ever on the periphery.

-His movement, physicality and application made him an absolute nightmare for the Southampton defence.
+His movement, physicality and application made him an absolute nightmare for the Southampton defense.
 Deserved his goal and his introduction changed the game.

 Unexpectedly called into action when Boruc was injured on the hour and fared reasonably well.
 Could do nothing about Terry's header and was surprised by Ba's sliding finish.